emprice/echidna/README.md

 *echidna: Half-woman, half-snake, and mother of the Lernaean Hydra*

-This repository exposes a simple C++ implementation of an MPI mutex based on the publication below.
-Full credit for this idea, the algorithm, and the example implementation in the paper go to those authors.
-Only the specific API and the CMake configuration were written by me.
+This repository exposes a modified C++ implementation of an MPI mutex based on the publication below.
+Full credit for the original idea and algorithm go to those authors.
+The specific API, the modifications to the algorithm, and the CMake configuration were written by me.

 ```bib
 @inproceedings{Ross+2005,